yungyuc/nsdhw_19au/hw4/README.rst

 Question
 ========

-Based on the matrix-matrix multiplication code you wrote or that in the course notes to apply the tiling technique for speeding up.
+Based on what you wrote in ``hw3`` or that in the course notes, use tiling technique to speed up the matrix-matrix multiplication without limiting the matrix or tiling size.

 Grading guideline
 =================

+As usual, this homework assignment has 5 points.
 On the latest NSD AMI, the grader will run the following commands:

 .. code-block:: bash